-N/A Small graphics do not apply - 1.
-Provide professionally produced motivational signs as important elements of campaigns to boost morale, improve safety, aid in recruiting, and accomplish other motivational objectives.
-Consolidate this signage to reduce visual clutter. - 2.
-Motivational signs shall be limited to an electronic "marquee" type changeable sign near each gate.
-Temporary signs are not permitted.
-Motivational information may also be posted in a small, printed format on kiosks in specified, high pedestrian use areas.
-Refer to kiosks under Site Furnishings. - 3.
-Follow UFC 3-120-01 for color and layout.
-Note that animated, blinking, chasing, flashing, or moving effects are prohibited by the UFC. - 4.
-Mount marquee signs on reinforced concrete bases with a natural warm gray color.

-C08.1.8.
-Parking Lot Signs
+C08.1.7 .
+Motivationa al Signage ○ Applic table N/A Large graphics do not apply ○ Applic cable Small graphics do not apply ionally produced motivational signs as important elements of campaigns to boost morale, improve truiting, and accomplish other motivational objectives.
+Consolidate this signage to reduce visual clutter. r not permitted. Ā ins shall be limited to an electronic "marquee" type changeable sign near each gate.
+Temporary signs are Motivational information may also be posted in a small, printed format on kiosks in specified, high areas.
+Refer to kiosks under Site Furnishings.
+Follow UFC 3-12 prohibited by th 20-01 for color and layout.
+Note that animated, blinking, chasing, flashing, or moving effects are ne UFC.
+4. 1 Mount marque e signs on reinforced concrete bases with a natural warm gray color.
+C08.1.8 .
+Parking Lot Signs Applic able C08.1.9 .
+Regulatory Signs ○ Applic able N/A ge, which restricts, warns and advises, shall be limited to those mandated under Highway/Traffic, arning, and/or Parking Regulation.
+Follow UFC 3-120-01 and its industry references for color and layout.
+2. Pro ovide a compre hensive, systematic approach to regulatory signage to avoid clutter and confusion from "over signage." rning signs for safety and security at the base perimeter and at specific secure areas.
+Use these to notify ctions governing conduct on the base, as well as other security procedures.
+C08.1.1 0.
+Other ○ Applic able N/A C09.
+LIGH TING te Standards for Site Development: e-development/index.html these signs prior to installation.

-C08.1.9.
-Regulatory Signs

-- 1. Regulatory signage, which restricts, warns and advises, shall be limited to those mandated under Highway/Traffic, Government Warning, and/or Parking Regulation.
-Follow UFC 3-120-01 and its industry references for color and layout. - 2.
-Provide a comprehensive, systematic approach to regulatory signage to avoid clutter and confusion from "over signage." - 3.
-Maintain base warning signs for safety and security at the base perimeter and at specific secure areas.
-Use these to notify visitors of restrictions governing conduct on the base, as well as other security procedures.